 The public hates “skinjobs” more than ever after Tyrell’s lengthening of their lives and the cataclysm they caused to hide themselves in “Black Out 2022” (2017).
 L.A.P.D. blade runner KD6.3-7 or “K” gets the job resulting from the tip shown in “2048: Nowhere to Run” (2017).
 He takes his showers in “99.9% detoxified water”.
 They’re very brief.
 The ample rain is tainted.

 Half way down his rabbit hole of an investigation, K questions himself.
-He starts to believe, falsely, that he is the child of Rachael.
-Niander Wallace, the most powerful human in the world following Wallace Corp.’s triumphs in food production, space exploitation, biological android design and digital technology, takes an interest in Rick Deckard precisely because of this rumoured sole case of reproduction.
+He starts to believe that he is the child of Rachael, but the childhood memory that makes him think so was designed by the real child of Rachael and then implanted by an underground movement for android rights, to align K with the cause.
+Niander Wallace, the most powerful human anywhere following Wallace Corp.’s triumphs in food production, space exploitation, biological android design and digital technology, takes an interest in Rick Deckard precisely because of the sole case of reproduction.
 Wallace, seeking to elevate his biological androids—whom he calls his “angels” and his “children”—has been unable to replicate Tyrell’s triumph with Rachael: The Nexus-7, and no other model, could have children.

 Wallace’s androids are sold as safer than Tyrell’s.
 For those who can’t afford androids, there are holographic people similarly able to reflect on their own existence, and thus apparently equipped with artificial general intelligence.
 Neither sort is obviously constrained in its thinking by anything like Asimov’s laws.
 Indeed, androids are still difficult to identify visually.
-A “baseline” test similar to the Voigt-Kampff machine checks the psychology of confirmed androids on the same principles, implicitly monitoring the subject’s response times and other conventional markers of stress.
+A test similar to the Voigt-Kampff test checks the psychology of confirmed androids on the same principles, implicitly monitoring the subject’s response times and other conventional markers of stress.
 This is because the marketing is apparently hollow.
-The androids lie and murder as well as natural people do at Wallace’s command and seem generally unstable.
+The androids lie and murder as well as natural people do at Wallace’s command.

-In addition(?) to the nuclear bomb that detonated at high altitude in Black Out 2022, at some point a nuclear weapon depopulated Las Vegas without widespread structural damage.
+The nuclear bomb that detonated at high altitude in Black Out 2022 may have been the same one that depopulated Las Vegas without widespread structural damage.
 Deckard is the sole human inhabitant of Vegas, which has not been looted.
 However, K dies saving Deckard from Wallace.

-A continuation of the original in style, theme and content.
-Crucially, even though reality has almost overtaken the original chronologically and a cataclysm is used to explain some discontinuity in technological development, this sequel does not go very far down the road of an analogue alt-future.
+A continuation of the original in tone, theme and content.
+Crucially, even though reality has almost overtaken the original chronologically and a cataclysm is used to explain some discontinuity in technological development, this sequel does not go very far down the road of an analog alt-future.
 60% pure cyberpunk.